-I really want this magazine.
+I really want .
 I need another magazine subscription like I need another hole in my head, but I want it.

 I wasn’t online much at all yesterday, or indeed all weekend.
 I am letting go of the feeling that I MUST get caught up on LJ and email.
 If it came to a mailing list, I’m not going to bother to read it.
 I’ll eventually get to the personal mail, but please don’t think I’m avoiding you.
 I can’t possibly catch up with LJ.